dusty-phillips/gitifyhg/README.rst

 That said, gitifyhg is not yet complete.
 Some of the features that are not fully working include:

-* anonymous branches are dropped, only the tip of a named branch is kept
+* anonymous branches are dropped, only the tip of a named branch iqs kept
 * remote branch and bookmark tracking is not 100% stable
 * pushing octopus merges is not supported
+* cloning mercurial branches that are subdirectories of other branches fails
+* cloning duplicate case sensitive names on case insensitive filesystems (mac, windows) fails

 However, if you are looking for a git-svn type of workflow that allows you to clone mercurial repositories, work in local git branches, rebase those